 Fig 2 : Correlation between the preoperative angle of deviation and the postoperative angle in the XT group

-Relationship between surgical dosage and postoperative angle: in the ET group: There was a statistically significant correlation between surgical dosage and postoperative angle of deviation (R=0.417; P=0.013), (Fig 3).
+Relationship between surgical dosage and postoperative angle: in the ET group: There was a statistically significant correlation between surgical dosage and postoperative angle of deviation (R=0.417; P=0.013), (Fig. 3).

 Fig 3: Relationship between surgical dosage and postoperative angle: in the ET group

-in the XT group: We also found a statistically significant correlation between surgical dosage and postoperative angle (R=0.513; P=0.004), (Fig 4).
+in the XT group, We also found a statistically significant correlation between surgical dosage and postoperative angle (R=0.513; P=0.004), (Fig. 4).

 Fig 4: Relationship between surgical dosage and postoperative angle: in the XT group

 -Relationship between result on d1 post-operative and post-operative angle: in the ET group: There was a statistically significant correlation between the result on d1 post-op and the post-op angle of deviation (R=0.343; P=0.028).
-The smaller the angle of deviation on postoperative day 1, the smaller the residual angle, (Fig 5).
+The smaller the angle of deviation on postoperative day 1, the smaller the residual angle (Fig. 5).

-Fig 5: Relationship between result on d1 post-operative and post-operative angle: in the ET group
+Fig 5: Relationship between the result on d1 post-operative and post-operative angle: in the ET group

 In the XT group: We found a statistically significant correlation between the angle at d1 post-op and the post-op angle (R=0.609; P=0,008), (Fig 6).

-Fig 6: Relationship between result on d1 post-operative and post-operative angle: in the XT group
+Fig 6: Relationship between the result on d1 post-operative and post-operative angle: in the XT group

 Association between amblyopia, alternation, presence or absence of vertical syndrome, intermittence of strabismus, type of surgery and postoperative outcome: in the ET group: